digidemlab/decidim-ansible/README.md

 ## Role Variables

 All role variables can be overridden in `custom_settings/vars.yml`.
-An example file is provided
+An example file is provided.
 Role variables which are not provided will be read from default values.
 They can be found in `roles/common_settings/default/main.yml`.

+If you're deploying on a different version of Ubuntu, change `ubuntu_dist_name`.

 ## Quick start

-- Create a clean Ubuntu 20.04 server
+- Create a clean Ubuntu 24.04 server
 - Install the dependencies (see above)
-- Run the playbook with a provided server's IP address (`complete_install: false`) or with automatic provisioning by providing at least a Hetzner token (`hetzner_token`).
+- Run the playbook with a provided server's IP address (`complete_install: true`) or with automatic provisioning by providing at least a Hetzner token (`set_up_server: true`, `hetzner_token`).
+See `playbook.yml` for more.

 ## Credits